gsamokovarov/jump/README.md

 Once integrated, jump will automatically monitor directory changes and start building an internal database.

 ### But `j` is not my favourite letter!

-This is fine, you can bind jump to `z`, with this:
+This is fine, you can bind jump to `z` with the following integration command:

 ```bash
 eval "$(jump shell --bind=z)"
 ```

-And now, you can use `jump` like `z dir` and it would just work!
+Typing `z dir` would just work!
 This is only an example, you can bind it to _anything_.
 If you are one of those persons that likes to type a lot with their fingers, you can do:

 ```bash
 eval "$(jump shell --bind=goto)"